-On April 29, 1936, S. Clifford Speed sold an undivided half-interest in the properties to Mabel C. Welsh of Malden.
+On April 29, 1936, S. Clifford Speed sold an undivided half-interest in the properties to Mabel (Clark) Shaw Welsh, the wife of real estate dealer Willard Welsh.
+They lived in Malden.
 The properties continued to be operated as lodging houses.

 On May 1, 1939, 22 and 24 Marlborough were acquired from S. Clifford Speed and Mabel Welsh by Charles A. Sherwin, Jr., and his wife, Alfredda (Stoddard) Sherwin.
 He was a retired sales manager of a steel company.
 They previously had lived at 80 Marlborough.

 The Sherwins lived at 22 Marlborough and operated both properties as lodging houses until about 1948.

 On November 1, 1948, 22 and 24 Marlborough were acquired from the Sherwins by Mrs. Edna Mae (Reynolds) Candage Lovejoy Walsh Grant.
 She was the former wife of Henry (Harry) Wells Candage, the widow of Everett John Lovejoy and Dr. William Martin Walsh, and the former wife of Wallace Edwin Grant.

 Edna Grant lived at 470 Beacon, where she also operated a lodging house, and owned 220 Commonwealth and other Back Bay properties.
 In about 1951, she moved to an apartment at 220 Commonwealth.
 On October 1, 1951, she was arrested and charged with arranging for illegal abortions, working with three physicians who also were arrested.